Sklyline d'Osaka

 Cross Hotel Osaka Mid-range

-Urban design between Dōtonbori and Shinsaibashi, serious bedding and a public bath on the top floor: Minami's sound compromise.
+Between Dōtonbori and Shinsaibashi, five minutes from the canal: design rooms, serious bedding and a public bath on the top floor.

 Check availability